jongriffiths/hw04/programming_exercises.md

 if (hypo != as.numeric(hypo)) {
   stop("Invalid Input Type")
 }
+  #indicates what sides must be present and what is returned under those circumstances
   if (side1 == TRUE| side2 == TRUE| hypo == FALSE) {
     hypotenuse <- sqrt(side1^2 + side2^2)
     return(hypotenuse)